We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Policy: Without notice application for interim custody of a tamaiti or rangatahi

-Our role as the social worker for te tamaiti
+Our role as the social worker for te tamaiti or rangatahi

 If the chief executive has custody of a tamaiti or rangatahi, this means you have the responsibility for ensuring that their day-to-day care needs are met.
-Most tamariki in care or custody will also be covered by the National Care Standards.
+Most tamariki and rangatahi in care or custody will also be covered by the National Care Standards.

 National Care Standards